solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 Refer to 3Blue1Brown's video: [Three-dimensional linear transformations](https://www.youtube.com/watch?v=rHLEWRxRGiM&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&index=6)
 Refer to 3Blue1Brown's video: [Matrix multiplication as composition](https://www.youtube.com/watch?v=XkY2DOUCWMU&index=5&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)

+> "Matrices give us  **a language** to describe these transformations, where the columns represent those coordinates.
+And matrix-vector multiplication is just a way to compute what that transformation does to a given vector.
+Every time you see a matrix, you can interpret it as a certain transformation of space.
+Once you digest the idea, you’re in a great position to understand the linear algebra deeply.
+**Almost all of the topics in linear algebra will become easy to understand once you start thinking about matrices as transformations of space.**" - 3Blue1Brown

 ## `How does Linear transformation work`

 Remember a vector `(a, b)` could also present in `unit vector` form as `v = ai + bj`,